anyc/librapl/README.md

 Status
 ------

-Currently, the library is only tested with one IvyBridge CPU.
+Currently, the library only provides an interface for reading the energy consumption and it is only tested with an IvyBridge CPU.
 Please send me an email or open an issue if you got results with SandyBridge or newer CPUs.